-Having celebrated a quarter of a century in Al Ain, Our Own English High School is one of the longer established schools within the GEMS Education group.
+Celebrating its thirtieth anniversary in 2022, Our Own English High School is one of the longer established schools within the GEMS Education group.
 Unusually, OOL as it is known internally, offers a dual curriculum approach through Secondary School, with a Primary curriculum that is anchored in the CBSE curriculum.

 The school states that its Mission is "to strive to offer the best through a child-centric and learner-oriented educational programme that has much opportunity for all-round development.
 Together with this, character formation is guided towards a blend of traditional values and a progressive outlook, in order to enable pupils to make their mark, wherever they choose to locate themselves!"

-Students from some 29 different nationalities attend OOL, and although the highest proportion are from India, Egyptian (16%) and Sudanese (8%) together make up around 75% of the student body.
+Students from over 30 different nationalities attend OOL, and although the highest proportion are from India, Egypt (16%) and Sudan (9%) together make up around 74% of the student body.
 Girls and boys are more or less equally split in terms of numbers.
 OOL has only a small number of students of Determination, and with Gifts and Talents (approximately 1% of each) who are supported by a designated SEN Coordinator.
-With average class sizes of 30 (the maximum is 32), and a teacher:student ratio of 1:21, OOL is typical of a school with a very moderate fee structure.
+With average class sizes of 30 (the maximum is 33), and a teacher:student ratio of 1:20, OOL is typical of a school with a very moderate fee structure.

 Within the KG and Primary sections, there are five classes in KG1 and KG2, and four classes in each section from Grade 1 to Grade 4.
 From Grade 5 onwards, when the curriculum splits between CBSE and the Cambridge (CIE UK-based) curricula, the number of classes offering the CIE curriculum is generally slightly higher than CBSE, ranging from three of each in Grade 5, to two CBSE classes from Grades 6 to 10, and only one CBSE class each in Grades 11 and 12.
 Surprisingly, perhaps, the CIE classes have three each in Grades 7 and 8, and four classes in Grades 10 and 11, with two classes across the other grades.